-- Portfolio under invigilationExam consists of two elements: 1) three written tests of in total 4 hours duration at three separated points of time during the course and 2) a project report, covering all subjects taught.
+- Portfolio under invigilationExam consists of two elements: 1) three written tests with a total duration of 4 hours at three separated points of time during the course and 2) an individual project, covering all subjects taught.
 Each element counts for 50% of the total marks.
 Each of the two elements has to be passed individually.
 Each of the three written tests also needs to be passed individually.

 - Exam registration requirements